-Last week, I heard a fascinating TED talk by Margaret Heffernan: Forget the pecking order at work.
+A while back, I listened to a fascinating TED talk by Margaret Heffernan: Forget the pecking order at work.
 The talk was chilling because it reminded me of my old workplace.
-Every year, like most workplaces, we had an annual review to give us feedback on how we’re doing.
+Like most workplaces, we had an annual review to give us feedback on how we performed.
 Based on the reviews, about 10% of the employees received raises and promotions.
-Another 10% who were given bad reviews went on the fast track to unemployment unless they could turn it around quickly.
+Another 10% got bad reviews and were put on the fast track for unemployment unless they can turn it around.
 The rest got a small cost of living adjustment or no raise at all.
-(I’m not sure about the exact percentage, but you get the idea.)
-This super-chicken model is widely used and a lot of us have personal experience with it.
+(Usually 2-3%, but it might be more depending on the year.)
+This super-chicken model is widely used and a lot of us have experienced it.
 It makes sense in a Darwinian way.
-The best workers should get raises and move up in the company, right?
+The best workers should get raises and move up the ladder, right?

-That’s not exactly true according to Dr. William Muir, a professor of genetic at Purdue University.
-Dr. Muir conducted an experiment to increase the egg laying productivity of hens in the 90s and had an interest result.
+That’s not exactly true according to Dr. William Muir, a professor of genetics at Purdue University.
+Dr. Muir conducted an experiment to increase the egg-laying productivity of hens in the 90s and had an interesting result.

 The Super Chickens Experiment

 For the first group, they selectively bred the most productive hens of the flock for six generations.
-This produced the best individual chickens and those hens were put in a cage.
-This all-star team full of individual super-chickens was akin to the best workers who got promoted to management.
-The cage contained 9 chickens and we’ll call it the super chicken cage.
+This produced the best individual chickens and those hens were put in one coop.
+This all-star team full of individual super-chickens was akin to the best workers who got promoted.
+The cage contained 9 chickens and we’ll call it the super chicken group.

-For the second group, they picked a cage of average chickens with good egg production that got along well together.
+For the second group, they picked a set of average chickens with good egg production that got along well together.
 These hens were also bred for six generations.
 This would be akin to promoting a productive team of workers without ranking each person individually.
-This cage also contained 9 chickens and we’ll call it the friendly chicken cage.
+This cage also contained 9 chickens and we’ll call it the friendly chicken group.

 Super Chickens Fail

-What do you think was the result of the experiment?
+What do you think was the result of the super chicken experiment?
 If the corporate model is right, the cage of super chickens should have the highest productivity.
-However, the result wasn’t what I expected at all.
-The individual super chickens were hyper aggressive and pecked each other to death!
-Only 3 ragged chickens were left in the super chicken cage at the end of the experiment.
-The super chickens were the most productive hen in their respective cages because they suppressed the productivity of other hens.
-Once they’re put in a cage full of super chickens, they bullied each other to death.
+However, the result was very surprising.
+The super chickens were hyper-aggressive and pecked each other to death!
+Only 3 ragged chickens were left in the super chicken group at the end of the experiment.
+The super chickens were the most productive hen in their respective coops because they suppressed the productivity of other hens.
+Once they’re put in a coop full of super chickens, they bullied each other to death.
+Not a pretty picture.

-On the other hand, the friendly chicken cage did very well and increased their egg production by 160% after six generations.
+On the other hand, the friendly chicken group did very well and increased their egg production by 160% after six generations.
 This group of chickens was more passive and they worked well together.

-The result is very interesting because it shows that promoting competition or ranking individual employees at work may not be the optimal way to increase work production.
+The result is very interesting because it shows that encouraging competition and ranking individual employees at work may not be the optimal way to increase productivity.
 The super chickens are talented, but they also get ahead at the expense of their coworkers.
-They are good taking credit, suppressing others, and being more visible than other people.
+They are good at taking credit, suppressing their coworkers, and being more visible.
 That’s why the type A personality is better in the corporate environment.
-I was generally passive at work and my managers often told me I had to be more visible and take on more responsibilities.
+I was generally passive at work and my managers often told me I had to be more assertive and take on more responsibilities.

-I guess the super chicken model still works well for the corporation because they can get rid of burned out chickens every year.
-There are always younger, smarter, and better looking chickens to take your place.
+I guess the super chicken model is good enough for corporations because they can get rid of burned-out chickens every year.
+There are always younger, smarter, and better-looking chickens to take your place.
 If you can’t perform at a high level, then they’ll just hire a super chicken fresh out of college.
 This is particularly true in the technology sector.
-Technology changes so quickly now and engineers need to learn new tools and software very often.
-Young engineers can do many jobs just as well as senior engineers and they are cheaper!
+Technology changes so quickly and engineers need to learn new tools and software very often.
+Young engineers can perform most tasks just as well as senior engineers (after a little training) and they are cheaper!
 That’s why I think engineers should plan for early retirement.
-If things work out, you won’t need it, but it’s good to have a plan in place.
+If things work out, you won’t need it, but it’s good to have a backup plan.

-Anyway, Margaret Heffernan went on to talk about the characteristics of really successful teams.
+Anyway, Margaret Heffernan went on to talk about the characteristics of successful teams.

 - They showed high degrees of social sensitivity to each other.